Profile photo of Leo Segre

 Leo Segre

-I am a Ph.D. candidate at the School of Electrical Engineering at Tel-Aviv University, advised by Prof. Shai Avidan.
+I am a Ph.D. candidate at the School of Electrical Engineering, Tel-Aviv University, advised by Prof. Shai Avidan, and currently a Research Intern at the NVIDIA Research Israel AI Lab.

 My research interests include AI, machine learning, and computer vision.
 More specifically, I work on 3D reconstruction methods such as NeRF and 3D Gaussian splatting, multi-view foundation models, and geometric correspondence in complex real-world scenes.